nowisesys/whoson-win/README.txt

    You need to install either whoson-asp or whoson-php on an web server to use these applications.

+** CONFIGURATION:

+   The application settings are configured in whoson.exe.config.
+The default configuration is setup to use a WhosOn SOAP service on localhost.
+At least change the endpoint URL.

 ** BUFFER SIZES:

    The default size of buffers are rather small, you might need to adjust these to